 The Records Unit is responsible for processing and disseminating paperwork.
 In 2018, Records staff compiled 4,167 court packets, processed 18,118 infraction citations and 3,987 arrest citations, of which 590 involved juveniles.
 The unit also processed 14,726 subpoenas, serving and updating department members of their requirement to appear in court.

 Word Processing is responsible for transcribing and processing reports dictated by officers.
 In 2018, the Department took 19,648 reports.
 Word Processing staff typed and edited 15,251 of those reports.
 All transcribed reports are imported into our records management system for easy access.
 In addition, Word Processing staff edits and updates traffic collision reports, merges them into LERMS and sends completed reports to CHP SWITRS for statistical recording.
 In 2018, there were a total of 1,712 traffic collision reports.

-The Property and Evidence Unit is expected to process over 20,000 incoming items this year.
-The majority of the items are maintained at an off-site secure facility; however, items such as guns, drugs and currency are kept at the main facility.
-The Property and Evidence Unit continues to place a high priority on purging items that are no longer needed for evidentiary purposes or required to be held by legal statute.
-The unit closed over 20,000 cases this year and destroyed over 40,000 items that are no longer needed.
+The Property and Evidence Unit processed 15,418 items in 2018.
+The unit continues to place a high priority on purging items that are no longer needed for evidentiary purposes or required to be held by legal statute.
+In 2018, 10,061 items were destroyed.